Duebm/linked-blog-starter-md/SCAM.md

-10 inches shrunk by 2 inches on both side for motor housing means we have a 6 in craft, not viable.

-3. Use the flim canisters, hot glue the end.
-Have a connection point to them, but SCAM can still be close to 10x10
 Timeline:
-	Week of 30-4: Cad/ testing.
+	Week of 30-4: Cad/ test printing pieces
 	Week of 5-11: Print (hopefully) final versions.
-Code Week of 12-18
+Get motors running, basics of code going Week of 12-18: Assembly and coding week
 	Week of 19-24: Integration
 	Finished by 01/24